-Young Alfie (Jeremy Irvine) loves the horse his father has (perhaps foolishly) bought.
+Young Alfie (Jeremy Irvine) loves the horse his father has bought.
 When one says 'love', one means 'total, absolute, unrequited passion' for this beast.
 Alfred is totally devoted to his horse, and the horse, named Joey, appears to be totally devoted him him.
-Which is why his father Ted (Peter Mullan) selling him off to the Army to pay for rent and for the war effort tears at Alfie.
+Which is why his father Ted's (Peter Mullan) selling Joey to the Army to pay for rent and for the war effort tears at Alfie.
 Alfie's mum Rose (Emily Watson) doesn't care all that for the horse, but knows what the horse means to Alfred, so she can only stand by and do the best she can.

 Joey's second owner is Captain Nicholls (Tom Hiddleston), who sees in Joey a noble steed and will watch over him while in the front.
-However, that goes by the waste side in the waste land pretty quick, as the good Captain falls after a failed cavalry charge by Major Stewart (Benedict Cumberbatch).
+However, that goes by the wayside in the waste land pretty quick, as the good Captain falls after a failed cavalry charge by Major Stewart (Benedict Cumberbatch).
 Now Joey is in the hands of the Germans, but the boys who tend to him, Gunther (David Kross) and Michael (Leonard Carow) see the goodness within Joey.
-Gunther deserts, taking his underage brother with him...along with Joey and another horse he's bonded with while with the British.
-The German brothers make a quick (and rather horrifying) exit, to make room for adorable French girl Emilie (Celine Buckens) and her Grandfather (Niels Arestrup).
+Gunther deserts, taking his underage brother with him, along with Joey and another horse he's bonded with while with the British.
+The German brothers make a quick and rather horrifying exit, to make room for adorable French girl Emilie (Celine Buckens) and her Grandfather (Niels Arestrup).

 As a side note, it almost seems unfair to introduce us to people only to leave us in the dark.
 It can't be a good sign when you do start to wonder what ended up happening to Major Stewart.

-However, War Horse has some wonderful things beyond the sheer lush visuals.
-(Another side note: while watching the film, I couldn't help thinking that there was this vague How Green Was My Valley motif to it, almost to where War Horse could easily have been made in the late 1930s).
 There are some wonderful performances within it.
-First, as already mentioned is Irvine, who has this wonderful, almost innocent look to him (even during the battle scenes) where with just his eyes he told you just how much he felt for Joey.
+First, as already mentioned is Irvine, who has this wonderful, almost innocent look to him even during the battle scenes, where with just his lush and beautiful eyes he told you just how much he felt for Joey.